feyisayo-dev/offeyicial/README.md

 and now everything looks finer and also made the news feed look a little bit finer i will take care of the javascript of like share comment later i need to read for school.

+25/02/2023
+Taken care of chat.php and it works fine just need to take care of the JQuery script that brings the message real time and i think it is time i take care of like share and comment.